JakeOrchard/MPC2008-Public/README.md

 # MPC2008-Public
 Replication code for "Micro MPCs and Macro Counterfactuals: The Case of the 2008 Rebates" by Jacob Orchard, Valerie Ramey, and Johannes Wieland

+Tested on MAC and Linux using STATA version 16.1 and Python 3.11.

+**The project is set up to work in a MAC or LINUX enivironment (UNIX more generally).** We provide instructions for [Windows](#How-to Run-MPC project-on-a-Windows-Computer) below that worked for us but they require more setup and are not guaranteed to work.

 ## Permissions